 What’s the difference between a Triple-Net (NNN), Gross, and Full-Service (FS) lease?

-On average in a triple-net (NNN) lease, the tenant is responsible for the base rental rate, insurance, taxes, utilities, operating expenses, and maintenance costs.
+In an average triple-net (NNN) lease, the tenant is responsible for the base rental rate, insurance, taxes, utilities, operating expenses, and maintenance costs.
 In a full-service (FS) lease, the landlord is responsible for all expenses except the base rent.
-A modified gross lease is somewhere in between a NNN and FS lease; usually the tenant pays for base rent, taxes, and insurance and some or all operating costs are shared.
+A modified gross lease is somewhere in between a NNN and FS lease.
+The tenant usually pays for base rent, taxes, and insurance, while sharing some or all operating costs.

 How can I find the right tenants for my property?